Persistence refers to that part of the domain model, which we could call the data model.

 These two classes are completely generic, the actual identity of the domain class - that is the properties and the relations - are defined by the related

 So if no additional domain logic is required in the domain class, it would be sufficient to use

 Node as domain class.
-But in many cases you will want to execute custom code for Persistence Hooks or Validation and therefor create a custom subclass of
+But in many cases you will want to execute custom code for Persistence Hooks, Validation and other business logic and therefor create a custom subclass of

 - All domain classes, that are created by the generator are